Welcome to Elkhart County Clubhouse!

 Come visit us!

 We welcome visits and would be glad to give you a tour.
-Feel free to stay for lunch in our dining hall.
-You can't really know clubhouse without spending some time here.
+Feel free to stay for lunch in our dining room.
+You can't really know Clubhouse without spending some time here.

 How do I join?

-Membership is open to anyone 18 or older with a history of mental illness who does not pose a current significant threat to the general safety of the clubhouse community.
-Any person diagnosed with a mental illness who attends clubhouse for at least 3 days becomes a member for life, no dues.
+Membership is open to anyone 18 or older with a history of mental illness who does not pose a current significant threat to the general safety of the Clubhouse community.
+Any person diagnosed with a mental illness who attends Clubhouse becomes a member without time limits and no dues.